 Belief-driven consumers are more loyal buyers of brands that speak up.
 Consumers want brands to be authentic in their corporate social responsibility by addressing how the issue is aligned with the brand’s core value and how it affects customers, products, manufacturing, and the communities in which the brand operates.

-Believe-driven buyers will reward brands that are aligned with their views with a greater share of wallet and their brand loyalty.
-23 percent will pay at least a 25 percent premium, 48 percent will advocate for the brand and defend the brand and criticize its competitors, and 51 percent will be loyal, buying from the brand exclusively and more often.
+Believe-driven buyers will reward brands that are aligned with their views with a more significant share of wallet and their brand loyalty.
+Twenty-three percent will pay at least a 25 percent premium, 48 percent will advocate for the brand and defend the brand and criticize its competitors, and 51 percent will be loyal, buying from the brand exclusively and more often.

 On the flip side, consumers will castoff brands that don’t talk about and act on social issues that they feel brands should.
-65 percent of consumers say that they would not buy from a brand that was silent on an issue that they feel the brand has an obligation to address.
+Sixty-five percent of consumers say that they would not buy from a brand that was silent on an issue that they think the brand has an obligation to address.

 “This means there is a real possibility of consumer commitment well beyond the classic purchase funnel because active partnership with a brand gets customers invested as advocates and loyalist.”
 Richard Edelman, president, and CEO of Edelman